 The Raiders went on to fulfill other missions including their victory on Guadalcanal.
 They continued throughout the war then were disbanded in 1945, but they will long be remembered for their valor in extreme situations.

-Entertainment Earth, LLC. markets and sells products in California.
-Some items may expose you to chemicals known to the State of California to cause cancer, birth defects, or other reproductive harm.
+WARNING: Certain products sold here may expose you to chemicals known to the State of California to cause cancer, birth defects, or other reproductive harm.
+For more information, go to www.P65Warnings.ca.gov.